steven-rivera/steven-rivera/README.md

 # 👋 About Me

 I am a Computer Science graduate from the University of California, Irvine.
-I enjoy making full stack applications.
+I enjoy learning how computers work and making software.
 Check out my portfolio website [here](https://steven-rivera.github.io/).

 # 💻 Tech Stack